-Only the justifications specific to ground anchors (ELU GEO/STR and ELS) are addressed here.
+Only the justifications specific to ground anchors (ULS GEO/ STR and SLS) are addressed here.
 You should refer to design standards (NF EN 1997-1, NF P 94 282, etc.) for larger justifications, of the EQU, UPL or HYD types.

-Ground anchor free length should be sufficient to efficiently exert a prestressing force (minimising the losses due to the entry of lock-off devices, or due to the ground deferred deformations behind the wall, e.g.) and to avoid an interaction with the retaining wall.
+Ground anchor free length should be sufficient to efficiently exert a prestressing force (minimising the losses due to the entry of lock-off devices, or due to the ground differed deformations behind the wall, e.g.) and to avoid an interaction with the retai-ning wall.

-In common cases, verifying that there is no interaction between the wall and the anchorage, under the specifications of annex F, is sufficient to define the minimum free length of the ground anchor.
+In common cases, verifying that there is no interaction between the wall and the anchor, under the specifications of annex F, is sufficient to define the minimum free length of the ground anchor.